scstraus/home-assistant-config/README.md

 ## [AQI and Air Purifier Template Sensors](https://github.com/scstraus/home-assistant-config/blob/de2535e6b28a83e290e92a1874bdb3dbd1bb61a5/sensors/aqi_and_air_purifier_template_sensors.yaml)

-These are all the sensors I use to make my [AirVisual Nodes](https://www.iqair.com/us/air-quality-monitors/airvisual-pro) and Xiaomi Air Purifiers very human readable and easy to use.
-Together, these tools monitor the air inside and outside and automatically run the air purifiers when needed.
+These are all the sensors I use to make my [AirVisual Nodes](https://www.iqair.com/us/air-quality-monitors/airvisual-pro), [AirThings Wave Plus](https://www.airthings.com/en/wave-plus), and [Xiaomi Mi Air Purifier Pro](https://www.mi.com/global/air/) very human readable and easy to use.
+Together, these tools monitor the air quality inside and outside and automatically run the air purifiers when needed to clean it.

 The reason we have separate AQI sensors when there are already ones that are built into the air purifiers is that the ones in the air purifiers aren't very good.
 They have low resolution and accuracy and as soon as you turn on the air purifiers, they start reporting the AQI as perfect, when in reality it's not.
-I've found it to be most reliable to simply rely on the outdoor AQI from the AirVisual node we have outside in order to run the air purifiers, because when the AQI is bad outside, it doesn't take very long before it's bad inside.
+I've found it to be most reliable to simply rely on the outdoor AQI from the AirVisual node we have outside in order to run the air purifiers, because when the AQI is bad outside, it doesn't take very long before it's bad inside, and then they will correctly run for as long as needed but not a minute longer, which saves the filters a lot.
+This is something the air purfiers do not do well on their own.
+In auto mode they will just keep running forever.
 You can see the automations for this in the automations section.

 ### [Sensors to create human readable AQI sensors from the Xaiomi Air Purifier AQI Data](https://github.com/scstraus/home-assistant-config/blob/de2535e6b28a83e290e92a1874bdb3dbd1bb61a5/sensors/aqi_and_air_purifier_template_sensors.yaml#L1-L88)